-As we continue to produce more content to aid people who are looking to get started in peer to peer lending, I continue to be startled by the number of investors who have negative experiences with Lending Club or Prosper as a result of not diversifying their account.
+As we continue to produce more educational content to aid people who are looking to get started in peer to peer lending, I continue to be startled by the number of investors who have negative experiences with Lending Club or Prosper as a result of not diversifying their account.

 Here is an actual comment left on LendingMemo’s site last month: